HCS‑16 Standard: Floras - AppNet Accounts

 - Don't rely solely on

-field descriptions - Implement automated transaction analysis tools
+datafield descriptions - Implement automated transaction analysis tools

 - Set expiration times on scheduled transactions (e.g., 7 days)